michaelversus/homebrew-formulae/README.md

 # homebrew-formulae
-The hombrew formula repo for SwiftArchDiagram tool
+The hombrew formula repo for my command line tools